Frequently Asked Questions

 It is essential to understand that our patches shouldn’t be regarded as a cure for your condition.
-There might also be underlying causes which continue to set off your injury, for example inflammatory disease (osteoarthritis as an example) and excessive or repetitive strain just to name a few.
+There might also be underlying causes which continue to set off your injury, for example inflammatory disease and excessive or repetitive strain just to name a few.
 Instead our patches are a alternative natural treatment option to the existing medication, steroids and intrusive treatment choices which currently exist.
 They are meant to help the area heal by naturally removing the excess fluids as well as inducing blood flow to the area.
 Presuming that there’s no underlying inflammatory disease It shall then be up to the individual using the patches to properly rest the area and to identify and if at all possible avoid any physical or repetitive activities so to permit full recover.

 No. It is very important to have doctor inspect and examine your injury if there’s an sign of infection or an existing open wound.
 Your health practitioner will probably prescribe antibiotics in the situation that an infection is present.